Ready to order? Give us a call at the Cheese Counter. 510-250-6033

 Neither do truffles like to be too dry.
 It used to be common (and still is some places) to store truffles submerged in a jar of rice.
 While this is great for infusing the rice with truffle essence, it ruins the truffle, basically sucking the moisture out of it.
 Better to keep the cheesecloth-wrapped truffle in a sealed container in the refrigerator.

-If you do want to get multiple uses out of your tuber, simply place the items that you want to absorb the truffle essence (rice, butter, eggs, pasta, etc.) in an airtight container with the cheesecloth-wrapped truffle nestled on top (make sure the container is sealed well).
+If you do want to get multiple uses out of your tuber, simply place the items that you want to absorb the truffle essence—rice, butter, eggs, pasta, etc.—in an airtight container with the cheesecloth-wrapped truffle nestled on top (make sure the container is sealed well).
 Let sit for a day or two in the refrigerator.
-If you prefer, Market Hall Foods can set you up with a Truffle Meal Kit consisting of arborio rice, Normandy butter, farm-fresh eggs, and a fresh, cheesecloth-wrapped black truffle all in a tall glass jar.
+If you prefer, Market Hall Foods can set you up with our meal kit, "The Big Splurget" consisting of arborio rice, Normandy butter, farm-fresh eggs, and a fresh, cheesecloth-wrapped black or white truffle of your choice, all in a tall glass jar.
 Simply keep it in the fridge for two days and enjoy a sumptuous meal on the third day.

 Are there any environmental or animal welfare concerns surrounding truffles, as there are with some other luxury foods?